-Myth #1: Coconut water works as well as a sports drink.
+1. Coconut water is just as hydrating as a sports drink.

-Don’t get me wrong–I love coconut water, but sports drinks are formulated to keep athletes hydrated during activity that lasts longer than an hour.
+Sports drinks are formulated to keep athletes hydrated during activity that lasts longer than an hour.
 They contain fluid for hydration, sugar to replenish glycogen stores (carbs used during exercise) and electrolytes (sodium and potassium) to replace the ones lost in sweat.
-Coconut water is missing two important things–sodium and the right ratio of carbs.
-Therefore, it won’t help with performance like a sports drink.
-Read more about how coconut water compares to sports drink here or find out how to make your own sports drink here!

 I don’t know where this magic time came from.
 If I eat at 8:01pm, will I instantly gain 5 pounds?
 In all seriousness, the most important factor for weight gain and loss is not when you eat but what you eat.
 One study actually found that consuming a protein or carbohydrate drink right before bed boosted the metabolism of active young men the next morning, aa compared with a placebo.